-All Technology and Business students who are interested in off-campus positions should visit the Co-op Office in the Technology Building, Room T-112, or contact Nancy Stupsker at 313-845-6359.
+Technology and Graphic Design students who are interested in Co-op should visit the Co-op Office in the Technology Building, Room T-112, or contact Nancy Stupsker at 313-845-6359.

-Technology students interested in on-campus positions should visit the Co-op Office in the Technology Building, room T-112, or contact Nancy Stupsker at 313-845-6359.
+Business students seeking on-campus positions should visit the Co-op Office in the Liberal Arts Building, L-329, or contact Kathy Daniels at 313-845-9703.

-Business students seeking on-campus positions should visit the satellite Co-op Office in the Liberal Arts Building, L-329, or contact Kathy Daniels at 313-845-9703.
+Business and Health Career students seeking off-campus positions should visit the Co-op Office in the Liberal Arts Building, L-329 or contact Mary Brill at 313-317-1710.